nus-cs2103/website-base/_module-TIC2002/mid-semester-survey-results.md

 **:fas-comment: My comments:**

 Good to note that most are OK with the current mode.
-Now that we now allow you to attend the lecture F2F if you wish.
+Note that we now allow you to attend the lecture F2F if you wish.
-But we will continue to limit the live lecture to a briefing only, and use pre-recorded videos to complement the live lectures, as such a 'blended learning' approach is most suitable for a mixture of part-time and full-time students.
+But we will continue to limit the live lecture to a briefing only, and use pre-recorded videos to complement the live lectures, as such a 'blended learning' approach is suitable for a mixture of part-time and full-time students.

 </div>